cornerman/colibri/README.md

 - `LiftSource[H[_]]` can lift a `Source` into type `H`
 - `SubscriptionOwner[T]` can let type `T` own a subscription

-Most important here are `Sink` and `Source`. `Source` is a typeclass for Observables, `Sink` is a typeclass for Observers.

 In order to work with effects inside our Observable, we have defined the following two typeclasses similar to `Effect` in cats-effect 2:
 - `RunEffect[F[_]]` can unsafely run an effect `F[_]` asynchronously, potentially starting synchronously until reaching an async boundary.
 - `RunSyncEffect[F[_]]` can unsafely run an effect `F[_]` synchronously.

 ## Information

-Throughout the library the type parameters for the `Sink` and `Source` typeclasses are named consistenly to avoid naming ambiguity when working with `F[_]` in the same context:
+Throughout the library, the type parameters for the `Sink` and `Source` typeclasses are named consistenly to avoid naming ambiguity when working with `F[_]` in the same context:
 - `F[_] : RunEffect`
 - `G[_] : Sink`
 - `H[_] : Source`